jsummers/oldunzip/readme-unimplode6a.txt

 The library does not do any CRC validation of the decompressed data.
 Your program can, and probably should, implement such a feature.

-The library is intended to be compatible with Imploded files supported by PKZIP 1.10 and later, but not necessarily with all the files supported by PKZIP 1.01 and 1.02.
-It seems that two of the four Implode variants were changed in PKZIP 1.10.
+The library is intended to be compatible with Imploded files that can be decompressed by PKZIP 1.10 and later.
+See the comment in the example code for a note about compatibility with PKZIP 1.01 and 1.02.